ChristophePapazian/Automatic-Machines-Simulator/README.md

                   refactor the code in am_curses.py

 ## A. Installation

-You need to install
+You need to install :
  - python (at least 3.6)
  - ply (3.11)
  - graphviz version 2.40.1 (for the draw command)

- you can easily install ply using pip with something like
+You can easily install ply using pip with something like :
 ```
  % sudo -H python -m pip install ply
 ```

 ## B. Usage

  Create a file containing the description of your machines.
- An exemple is provided within TD1.txt (only available to students after the end of TD1) that contains :
+ An example is provided within TD1.txt (only available to students after the end of TD1) that contains :
   - machine TD1.1 : one tape.
 It recognizes words "a=b+c"
     with a,b and c binary numbers using 0,1.
   - machine TD1.2 : one tape.
 It recognizes words "ww"